casact/chainladder-python/docs/getting_started/index.md

 We recommend that you try the sandbox tutorial before installing the package on your machine.
 There's also the more in-depth onboarding tutorial to give you a slightly more comprehensive view of what the package can do.

-We recommend that you try the sandbox tutorial before installing the package on your machine.
-There's also the more in-depth onboarding tutorial to give you a slightly more comprehensive view of what the package can do.

 ::::{grid} 1 2 3 4
 :gutter: 1 1 1 2